title: Can Women Do Itikaf at Home?,

 title: Offering Obligatory Prayer before Its Time: Permissible?,

 Ruling on Offering Obligatory Prayer before Its Due Time

 Is it allowed to offer an obligatory prayer before its fixed time?

 Almighty Allah says:

-To know more about the rulings of making du`aa during prostration, watch this interesting talk with Dr. Muhammad Salah.
+To know more about the ruling of praying before the fixed time, you could watch this short talk with Dr. Muhammad Salah.